ryanrestine/HackTheBox_WriteUps/linux_machines/help_notes.md

 <SNIP>
 ```

-Once a file is found we catch a shell back in our listener:
+Once a file match is found we catch a shell back in our listener:

 ```
 ┌──(ryan㉿kali)-[~/HTB/Help]